effektif/user-docs/docs/include_examples/arrange-business-trip.rst

 People who travel frequently for work sometimes get support from office assistants who arrange the trips.
 This includes booking travel and accommodation according to the traveller’s preferences.
-When the assistants have a large number of overlapping trips to organize, Signavio Workflow helps them keep track.
+When the assistants have a large number of overlapping trips to organise, Signavio Workflow helps them keep track.

 Trigger
 ^^^^^^^